 The Ann Street Experience

-Ann Street Inn was featured in one of the Guardian’s travel articles about the North Carolina coast.
+Ann Street Inn bed and breakfast was featured in one of the Guardian’s travel articles about the North Carolina coast.
 You can read the article by clicking here

-We are conveniently located in the center of downtown Olde Beaufort.
-The Ann Street Inn is a short, one block walk from Front Street and the Beaufort Inlet waterfront.
+We are conveniently located in the center of downtown Historic Beaufort, NC.
+The Ann Street Inn bed and breakfast is a short, one block walk from Front Street and the Beaufort Inlet waterfront.
 Filled with whimsical shops, casual water-front cafes, world-class restaurants, and venues that feature live music late into the night, Front Street literally provides “something for everyone”.

 Interested in history?
 Just stroll down Ann Street, past historic homes and beautiful gardens, to visit treasures such as the Old Burying Grounds and the Beaufort Historic Site, with its authentically restored homes dating back to the 18th century, and buildings such as the Old County Jail (c.
 1829) or the Apothecary Shop (c.
 1859).
 The North Carolina Maritime Museum is just a few steps further, on Front Street.

 When it’s time to come home, you can choose between relaxing in your own antique-filled room or on one of the Inn’s two wide front verandas, open to refreshing breezes and overlooking the leafy green beauty of Ann Street.
 We use Young Living, Thieves household cleaning products.
 It’s a green ecologically friendly plant-based cleaner containing thieves and lemon YLTG quality essence oils.
 Because it is free of harsh chemicals it is safe for use around children and everyone!

 We also have an award-winning garden and sitting area out back: a tranquil setting that provides even more peace, quiet, and privacy.
 You can nap, read, or enjoy a complimentary cocktail or glass of wine as the sun sets.